pm370/FaceTravelApp/README.md

   * tkinter

 * In order to install the packages mentioned above you can simply type the command pip install "Required Package Name"

+## To run the application simply run main.py file using the command python main.py